TheIoTLearningInitiative/IntelEdison/documentation/LinuxKernelCustom.md

 Linux Kernel
 ==

-ToDo Explain Linux Kernel Version,
+ToDo Explain Linux Kernel Version, do we have this under Operating System?

 ## Building via Make